avral/ProtonWeb/packages/proton-signing-request/README.md

 This README will be updated further to provide more usage as time progresses.
 The library itself already supports sessions, identities, callbacks, signature generation, and more.
 It will just take time to properly document every use case.

+## Implementation Details

+Proton Web SDK is a cross-device authentication and signing protocol built on top of ESR (EOSIO Signing Requests / EEP-7).

+More information in the [Proton Web SDK](https://github.com/ProtonProtocol/ProtonWeb)

 ### Developer Chat

-We have a telegram channel dedicated to the development of this protocol which you can find here:
+EOSIO has a telegram channel dedicated to the development of this protocol which you can find here:

 https://t.me/eosio_signing_request